kgn/kgn.github.com/source/_posts/2012-03-21-caching-drawing-code.markdown

     [image drawInRect:self.bounds];
 }
 ```

+*This code example only works for static views were the size doesn't change.
+If the size of the view changed there would need to be some sort of cache invalidation, like storing and comparing the size of the view.
+Also `static` couldn't be used, but you could use a `UIImage` ivar instead.*

 Obviously it's not possible to cache everything, like a gradient in a widget that scales horizontally and vertically, but as much as possible it's a win to cache drawing code into images.